Jerry086/CalculatorSheet/BugReports.md

 ## User Story
 Not relevant as this is a dev side bug

+## Fix status: Fixed
+### Details

+Code was re-reviewed and duplicated lines were removed.
+On manual testing the page renders and functions as expected.

 # Bug 5 Return to Login page button does not match page theme